-It has been found that this worm can safely eat and digest plastics like styrofoam, which were not, untill now,recyclable and therefore get sent to landfill, or end up littering our oceans and streets.
+It has been found that this worm can safely eat and digest plastics like styrofoam, which were not recyclable until now and, therefore, get sent to landfill or end up littering our oceans and streets.
 Worm composting is using worm’s ability to recycle food scraps and other organic material into vermicompost, or worm compost, the valuable soil amendment.
-Worms eat food scraps, and soon as they pass through the worm’s body and later become compost that can then be used to grow plants.
+Worms eat food scraps, pass through the worm’s body and later become compost that can then be used to grow plants.